 There are numerous other flavonoids in cannabis with potential health benefits.

-For example, luteolin is in cannabis and various foods, including celery and green pepper.
+Another example is luteolin, which is in cannabis and various foods, including celery and green pepper.
 It is antioxidant, anti-inflammatory, and may protect against heart disease.

 Anthocyanins are yet another type of flavonoid found in marijuana plants.
 These compounds are, in part, responsible for giving weed its myriad of different colors.
 They are especially prominent in purple strains such as Purple Haze, Purple Trainwreck, and Granddaddy Purple.